 Who Should Take This Course

-- Completion of the Ayurvedic Wellness Practitioner (AWP) certification program or an equivalent level II program from another institution.
+- Completion of the Ayurvedic Practitioner (AP) certification program or an equivalent level II program from another institution.

-- Applicants who completed level I and level II certifications with other institutions: if these courses are approved by the National Ayurvedic Medical Association (NAMA), accepted applicants may enroll directly with existing credentials.
-Applicants completed these prerequisites with other institutions whose programs are not NAMA-approved are required to submit detailed credentials including transcripts.
+- Applicants who completed level I and level II certifications with other institutions: if these courses are approved by the Ayurvedic Accreditation Commission (AAC), accepted applicants may enroll directly with existing credentials.
+Applicants who completed these prerequisites with other institutions whose programs are not AAC-approved are required to submit detailed credentials including transcripts.
 Our Admissions team will review the documents and may advise on additional academic requirements to satisfy the prerequisites.
 If additional coursework is required, accepted applicants are invited to enroll under the condition that the prerequisite coursework is completed within the first year of the AD program.

 - It is important for Ayurvedic students of professional programs to have adequate knowledge of Anatomy and Physiology (A&P).
 The equivalent of 6 college level Anatomy & Physiology credits are required.
 It’s not required to complete the A&P course prior to enrollment in this course; it can be taken simultaneously as a corequisite, as long as it is completed for certification.
 If you need to satisfy the A&P corequisite, we offer a partner course you can take entirely online.
 Students are required to provide proof of A&P course completion to receive this certification.
 To view our partner course or submit your corequisite documentation, click here to learn more >